 How active you've been or plan to be after eating

-Then decide to dose the insulin you feel you'll need to balance your blood sugar back within your goal range.
+Then decide to dose the insulin you feel you'll need to balance your blood sugar within your goal range.

 Try this out for yourself and take notes on your bodies response after eating macro balanced foods with lots of vegetables.